Seattle leaders pledge increased protections for Asian Americans after Georgia shootings

-In response to the most recent violence that may have been directed at Asian Americans — this time in Georgia shootings that left eight people dead — Seattle Mayor Jenny Durkan and Police Chief Adrian Diaz have issued a statement.
+In response to the most recent violence against Asian Americans — this time in Georgia shootings that left eight people dead — Seattle Mayor Jenny Durkan and Police Chief Adrian Diaz have issued a statement.

 “The violence in Atlanta was an act of hate.
 We grieve with Atlanta and for the victims and their families,” they said in a Tuesday announcement.